Q: How does the school ensure that students stay on track with coursework?

 Q: Do I have to attend an onsite campus?

 A: Sometimes.
 In most cases, students can work from home without attending a physical location.
-However, we have implemented Connection Days for students to increase the feeling of connectedness between peers in the school.
-9th/10th graders are expected to come in once a week for Connection Days, 11th graders twice a month, and 12th graders once a month.
+However, we have implemented Connection Days and Grad Prep Fridays for students to increase the feeling of connectedness between peers in the school.
+9th/10th/11th graders are expected to come in once a week for Connection Days.
+12th graders come in for Grad Prep Fridays twice a month.
 This gives students valuable time to get to know each other and their teachers, work on coursework, complete state testing, participate in service learning and college/career readiness activities, and more.
 We also require students to attend New Student Orientation and all required district/state testing.
-However, we also know that sport competitions, health challenges, and other circumstances arise that may interfere with students attending those Connection Days and school functions.
+However, we also know that sport competitions, dance recitals, health challenges, and other circumstances arise that may interfere with students attending those in-person events.
 In those cases, the school works with students individually to create a modified plan.